department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Conversation guide.md

    - On the list view page, ask "What is this page, OR what is the purpose of this page?"
    - If they have difficulties finding the mask strap on the list view page, point it to them, but ask "How would you change it to make it easier to find?"
    - Observe and see if they know they need to click on the "refill and order" link to order the mask strap.
-   - How would you rate your experience of finding the mask strap to order and why you'd rate that?
+   - How would you rate your experience of finding the mask strap and glucose testing strips to order and why you'd rate that?
 5 being the easiest and 1 being the hardest.
+   - Where did you find the easiest and most difficult for this activity?

 **- Questions after showing all 3 options:**
-   - If they give the same score to all 3 options, ask "Which option did you find the easiest for you in terms of finding the mask strap and ordering it?
+   - Which option did you find the easiest for you in terms of finding the mask strap and glucose testing strips and ordering them?
-   -

 ## Thank you and Closing - 5 minutes